Part IX

 This cave metaphor finds strong resonance in contemporary neuroscience.
 Our lived experience is not a direct, unfiltered interface with an “external” world.
 It is an active model constructed by brain and nervous system.

-In predictive-processing accounts, perception can be understood as the nervous system’s best guess—continuously revised by sensory input.
+In predictive processing accounts, perception can be understood as the nervous system’s best guess—continuously revised by sensory input.
 You are not passively receiving the world; you are participating in the construction of a usable world-and-body story, updated moment by moment.

-The “Dragon’s Circuitry” of the nervous system maps this terrain in depth, offering an orienting frame that keeps the mirrors intelligible.
-This internal model is, in essence, the Dragon’s cave—the neural architecture that generates our subjective reality.
+The nervous system is the Dragon’s Circuitry—the biology beneath the myth: the interface where sensation becomes meaning and reflex becomes choice.
+It is an orienting frame that keeps the mirrors intelligible.
+This internal model is, in essence, the Dragon’s Cave—the neural architecture that generates our subjective reality.

 Sensory Input and Internal Construction